 “Sorry, Dave, grown ups only,” Randy said.

-“That’s all right,” David said, “me and my friends got stuff to do.”
+“That’s all right,” David replied, “me and the guys will find something to do.”

-“David got a part time job at Long’s,” mother said.
+“David got a part time job at Long’s,” mother said proudly.

-“So you’re a working man now,” Randy said.
+“So you’re a working man now,” Randy congratulated.
 “Way to go!”

-“I just stock shelves,” David answered.
+“I just stock shelves,” David said.
 “Not exactly brain surgery.”

 “But you are learning about responsibility,” mother reminded.

-“That’s right,” Randy said, “listen to your mother or you’ll end up like me,” he joked.
+“That’s right,” Randy agreed, “listen to your mother or you’ll end up like me,” he joked.
 “I’ll go bother Jason.”

-Jason heard quick steps to his room and a knock on his door.
+Jason heard quick steps to his room and a knock on the door.
 “Come in,” he said.

 The door opened and Randy entered.
 His clothes were dirt stained.
 “Already in bed?
 The sun is still out.”